jayo78/jayo78.github.io/_posts/2020-07-01-Sandbox-part-1-injecting-hooks.md

 `DllMain` is called upon a process/thread attach or detach and is the DLL's entry point. `LoadLibrary` triggers this entry point and will execute the code in the `DLL_PROCESS_ATTACH` case, see [here](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/mscs/implementing-dllmain).

-For a quick demo we will use the same MessageBoxA hook from [part 1](https://github.com/jayo78/basic-hooking/blob/master/hook_v2.cpp) but now we'll inject it into a simple test program that you will need to compile:
+We'll inject it into a simple test program that you will need to compile:

 ```c++
 #include <windows.h>